OS/8: The OS/8 Filesystem

 The contents of any given file is stored contiguously in a single "extent".
+Allocation works as follows: a program first opens a tentative file (using the User Service Router (USR) "ENTER" function).
+This assigns either the largest free extent to the file, or if the desired file size is known in advance, the smallest extent that it fits in.
+ENTER returns the starting block number and size of the file to the program which then writes to the file by directly calling the device driver.
+Once writing is complete, the program calls the USR "CLOSE" function.
+CLOSE marks the tentative file as a permanent file and creates an extent for the remaining free space for future allocations.
+It also deletes (marks as available free space) any other file with the same name.
+This facilitates replacing an existing file with a new version, for example after editing ("CLOSE" doubles as the file deletion call).
+Only one tentative file per volume may be open at a time.
+This seems limiting, but works for something like the PAL8 assembler since only one output file is generated at a time for each pass.

 PIP includes an option to compress ("squeeze") the filesystem, so that all unallocated space is moved to a single extent at the end of the disk.
 This can be invoked by the SQuish CCL command, much as MUNG can be used to run a TECO macro.

 OS/8 volumes have a limited maximum storage size (4096 blocks of 256 twelve-bit words) and the RK05 (2.4MB) moving-head disk exceeds this size: "1.6 million words of storage".
 Because of this, RK05 cartridges are divided into two partitions.
 For example, the first RK05 on a system is known as both RKA0: (SY:) and RKB0:.
 This division refers to "the outer cylinders" and "the inner cylinders".

-ASCII files
+ASCII

+There are two systems for handling ASCII text.
 ASCII files are stored as three 8-bit characters per pair of 12-bit words.
 The first two characters (marked with bits a0–a7 and b0–b7 below) are stored whole in their words, while the third character (bits c0–c7) is stored with half of its bits in word 1 and the other half in word 2.